Kai-03/datasciencecoursera/3.GetandCleanData/README.md

   4. Appropriately labels the data set with descriptive variable names.
   5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
   6. Writes two (2) files:
-  -  'cleandata.txt': contains the tidy data set in Step 4.
+    *  'cleandata.txt': contains the tidy data set in Step 4.
-  -  'cleandata_mean.txt': contains independent tidy data set with the average values in Step 5.
+    *  'cleandata_mean.txt': contains independent tidy data set with the average values in Step 5.

 ## 3. HOW TO USE
-1. The *UCI HAR Dataset* should be in the current working directory.
+1. Download the **UCI HAR Dataset** place in the current working directory.
-2. Source the R script *run_analysis.R* then run the command **main()** in the console.
+2. Source the R script **run_analysis.R** then run the command **main()** in the console.

 ## 4. RAW DATA
 The Data set used for this project can be obtained from: